IBM/csm-dach-cloud-native-labs/additional/microservices.md

 That's OK for demo and learning purposes, however when hosting a website the server must always present a trusted TLS certificate, otherwise the browser will complain.

 OpenShift features insecure (http) and secure (https) routes.
 There are three types of secure routes:
- * Edge: TLS termination occurs at the router, before the traffic is routed to the pods
+ * __Edge__: TLS termination occurs at the router, before the traffic is routed to the pods
- * Passthrough: encrypted traffic is sent straight to the destination pod
+ * __Passthrough__: encrypted traffic is sent straight to the destination pod
- * Re-encryption: the router terminates TLS with a certificate and then re-encryptes the connection to the endpoint with a different one
+ * __Re-encryption__: the router terminates TLS with a certificate and then re-encryptes the connection to the endpoint with a different one

 To see how to access our application via HTTPS, we are going to create a secure edge route.
 Since TLS termination is taken care of, the application does not have to change anything at all.